 "Without these customs surety bonds, the importers could not have brought in and sold the Chinese goods in the U.S. market at steeply dumped prices.
 The dumping of these imports forced the domestic producers to significantly lower the prices for their competing products, causing the producers to lose hundreds of millions of dollars," said Michael Coursey

 , a partner in Kelley Drye's international trade practice group.

 Now, the importers have all defaulted on paying the hundreds of millions of dollars in dumping duties the government has billed for these imports.
 The insurers similarly have refused to pay the duties as required by their bonds, and Customs has failed to prosecute any collections lawsuits against the insurers.
 The government is legally obligated to distribute to the competing domestic producers any dumping duties ultimately paid by the importers or the insurers.
 Thus, the government's failure to collect these duties from either the importers or the insurers has resulted in huge losses for the domestic producers.

 This ground-breaking lawsuit holds insurance companies accountable for enabling unfair international trade practices with custom bonds, and for failing to honor the payments promised, when issuing those bonds.

 (202) 342-8456 is available for interviews regarding the lawsuit.

-Kelley Drye & Warren LLP is a multidisciplinary law firm with five offices in the United States, an office in Brussels and an independent affiliate in Mumbai.
+Kelley Drye & Warren LLP is a multidisciplinary law firm with five offices in the United States and an office in Brussels.
 It is well known for representing clients in high profile international trade and customs and insurance recovery matters.